 U-154s commander, Oblt.
 Oskar Kusch, was executed on 12 May "for his anti-Hitler views" after his IWO, Oblt.
 Ulrich Abel,* reported him for sedition.
 He was convicted in late January.
 His photo is to the right.

-* The former lawyer went down with U-193 as its commander when it was lost with all hands on 24 April 1944.
+* The former lawyer went down with U-193 as captain when the boat was lost with all hands on 24 April 1944.

 13 May 1944

-One man was killed in an accident working in a diving cell while preparing for its next patrol in the Far East.
-The boat left for the patrol from Penang on 17 May.
+One man was killed in an accident working in a diving cell while preparing U-183 for the next patrol in the Far East.
+The boat sailed from Penang on 17 May.
 [Obermaschinenmaat Erich Adelsheimer]

 16 May 1944

-17.15 hrs, WNW of Ålesund, Norway: Norwegian-crewed Sunderland JM667 (RAF Sqdn 330/V, pilot S/Lt C.T.
+17.15 hrs, WNW of Ålesund, Norway: Norwegian-crewed Sunderland JM667 (330 Sqdn RAF/V, pilot S/Lt C.T.
 Johnsen) attacked as U-668 was transiting between Bergen and Skjomenfjord.
-U-668 met the initial approach with heavy AA fire and evaded the single depth charge dropped.
+U-668 met the initial approach with heavy flak and evaded the single depth charge dropped.
 Four depth charges dropped on the port side during the second run caused minor damage, and one crewman suffered a bullet wound.
-The Sunderland was hit by flak in the fuselage and starboard wing, damaging both starboard engines, and a shell which exploded in the cockpit killed the nose gunner and wounded two more crew.
+The Sunderland was hit by flak in the fuselage and starboard wing, damaging both starboard engines, and a shell which exploded in the cockpit killed the bow gunner and wounded two more crew.
 The Sunderland barely made it back to Sullom Voe on three engines.

 17 May 1944